 The cost of living in Australia, especially in big cities like Sydney, is likely more than what you’re used to in your home country.
 So, it is important to budget accordingly to make sure you are financially prepared upon arrival and until you begin to make a regular paycheck.

-*this amount is a requirement of the Working Holiday Visa, however, it is a good amount to have to make sure you have enough money to live comfortably until you start working
+*this total amount is a requirement of the Working Holiday Visa, however, it is a good amount to have to make sure you have enough money to live comfortably until you start working.

 Wages and rent are paid weekly which makes budgeting your paychecks much easier: